PDF417/pdf417-android/README.md

 #### Import Javadoc to Android Studio

-Current version of Android Studio will not automatically import javadoc from maven dependency, so you have you do that manually.
-To do that, follow these steps:
+Android studio 3.0 should automatically import javadoc from maven dependency.
+If that doesn't happen, you can do that manually by following these steps:

 1. In Android Studio project sidebar, ensure [project view is enabled](https://developer.android.com/sdk/installing/studio-androidview.html)
 2. Expand `External Libraries` entry (usually this is the last entry in project view)